micage/svgjstest/Readme.md

 This is the basis for a lot of tree gernerating/transforming algorithms.
-It proofs that the structure of a tree can be serialized as a sequence of two flags and the node related data and deserialized from this sequence.
+It proofs that the structure of a tree can be serialized as a sequence of two flags and the node related data and be deserialized later from this sequence.
 ```
 let node = {
     id: "some id",